LayanJethwa/intrusive-revision/README.md

 - Dynamic view for flashcard management
 - Simple multiple-choice view to blitz through questions
 - View local and global statistics for all sets, as well as per question
+- Option to show questions based on previous statistics

 ## Roadmap